 Both wineries and/or micro (craft) breweries must also have tasting permits from the SLA with them on site if they intend to offer tastings to the consumers prior to a sale by the bottle.

 Under a 2011 amendment to the NYS Alcoholic Beverage Control (ABC) Law, a NYS micro (craft) brewery (defined by NYS law as producing 60,000 barrels/year or less), can sell their beer by the bottle at designated farmers' markets with permits from the SLA.

 However, under a 2012 amendment to the NYS ABC law, specially licensed NYS "farm breweries" that source 20% or more of their brewing ingredients (e.g. hops and grains for malt) from NYS farms do not require an SLA permit to sell their "NYS-labeled beer" at designated farmers' markets.
 Under the same 2012 amendment, NYS "farm distilleries" producing distilled spirits from NYS-grown ingredients can sell by the bottle at designated farmers' markets with a permit from the SLA.

 Please note that alcohol sales may occur on Sunday(s) only from 10 am to midnight.

-The Farmers' Market Designation Program application is available here for download.
-It is available as a fillable pdf.
+The Farmers' Market Designation Program application is available online for download.
 Adobe reader is recommended to view and fill in the form.

 To Submit the Application: